JohnTheNerd/WOLRelay/README.md

     - **arp**: This entire field is optional, removing it will disable all ARP support.
 It is a dictionary with keys of:

         - **scanInterval**: How long should we wait between ARP scans (in seconds)?
-Please keep in mind that ARP scanning currently only works on /24 networks.
 Remove entirely to disable ARP scanning and rely on ARP announcement packets, but keep in mind that this will have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.
+ARP scanning currently only works on /24 networks (which is basically every home network).

         - **scanInterfaces**: This field is optional.
 A list of strings, indicating the names of network interfaces to sniff ARP packets from.

-        - **macAddresses**: Required if ARP is enabled.
-A list of strings, defining MAC addresses to track online status of.
+        - **devices**: Required if ARP is enabled.
+A list of objects with two keys, "name" defining the display name and "mac" defining the MAC address.

-- If you are running this in a production environment, it is highly recommended that you serve the files in the `static` folder inside an actual web server (like Apache or Nginx) and just proxy the API endpoints mentioned below to this application.
-This is optional, although WOLRelay will happily serve the front-end but it will not be as performant.
+- If you are running this in a production environment, it is recommended that you serve the files in the `static` folder inside an actual web server and just proxy the API endpoints mentioned below to this application.
+Although WOLRelay will happily serve the front-end, it will not be as performant.

 - This application requires the "cap_net_raw" Linux capability to scan the network for ARP packets and to send the magic packet.
 To do this, you can do either of: